HBO Max: Friends reunion special, streaming 'free' and everything else to know

-HBO Max's long-delayed Friends reunion is finally set to land early Thursday morning, one of the latest developments building momentum for the streaming service launched a year ago.
-Next up after the Friends reunion will be next week's arrival of Max's cheaper $10-a-month subscription tier supported by ads, followed quickly later that week by the movie In the Heights, the service's latest big film streaming as soon as it hit theaters.
+HBO Max's long-delayed Friends reunion landed Thursday morning, exactly a year later than it was originally supposed to come out.
+The nearly two-hour special is the latest in a series of developments building momentum for HBO Max after a bumpy launch a year ago.
+Next up: Max's cheaper $10-a-month subscription tier supported by ads will arrive next week, followed by the movie In the Heights, streaming as soon as it hits theaters June 11.
+(Don't come to HBO Max looking to stream A Quiet Place Part II, though -- it's not one of the movies streaming same-day on Max.)

 But HBO Max has killed its weeklong free trial.
 That means if you want to stream the Friends reunion, other Max originals or any of the Warner Bros. movies on its 2021 slate -- including Matrix 4 or Dune later this year -- you'll either need to pay for a Max subscription or figure out if your regular HBO subscription includes a free upgrade to a Max account.